chiranthhd1/Home-automation-using-hand-gestures-Python/README.md

 Directory Structure
 ===================
 -> Three Directories are included here

-	1. Working Final Code - Contains the files which are finalised and working for the Project
+	1. Working Code and codes during the development of project.
-	2. Extra Code during Development - 	Contains the files which we used during the development of the project for the sensor interface, algorithm development and debugging
+	2. Library for sensor
-	3. Gesture Sample Files - 	Contains the Sensor data's sample files which are captured from the Raspberry PI for the Designing of the Machine Learning Algorithm and various Gestures Training
+	3. Decision Tree Algorith implementation

 Compilation and Run
 ===================